 Examples of Popular Rock Songs and Their Settings

-Now that we know how the amp controls work, let’s take a look at some popular rock songs and the settings used to obtain their sounds.
+Now you know how the amp controls work.
+Let’s take a look at some popular rock songs and the settings used to obtain their sounds.

 Come together is a popular rock song by the Beatles that is distorted, but probably not by an amp.
 It is said that they drove their tube mixing board into distortion to get that sound.

-The amps they played were more than likely Fender Twins, set clean and loud.
+The amps they played were more than likely Fender Twins, set clean, clear, and loud.
 Today, it is also possible to get this tone with a Vox AC30 or similar sounding amplifier.